After registering for your Summer of Discovery courses, make sure you complete the following steps:

 *Students selecting Apple laptops should be aware of some possible limitations.
 Certain areas of study in the Hankamer School of Business and the School of Engineering and Computer Science require students to use programs within a Windows environment.
 Students using an Apple laptop will need to either dual boot or run a virtual machine.
 Unless students in these schools already own an Apple laptop, it is strongly recommended that they select a Windows-based laptop.

-13) Complete any necessary placement tests.
-Before you can enroll in some chemistry, calculus, or language classes, you must meet pre-requisites in order to register for the class.
+12) Complete any necessary placement tests.
+Before you can enroll in some chemistry, calculus, or language classes, you must meet prerequisites in order to register for the class.
 You might need to take a placement exam.
 Learn more.